Building Java Libraries

 The

-plugin has built-in support for Java’s API documentation tool via the javadoc
+java-library plugin has built-in support for Java’s API documentation tool via the javadoc task.

 The code generated by the Build Init plugin already placed a comment on the